I am clearly suspect and not believable

-The following letter comes to you on Space Day and can also be found in the book, Letters of Note: Space, alongside correspondence from Buzz Aldrin, Yuri Gagarin, Ann Druyan, Stanley Kubrick, Alexander Graham Bell, Neil DeGrasse Tyson & many others.
+The following letter can also be found in the book, Letters of Note: Space, alongside correspondence from Buzz Aldrin, Yuri Gagarin, Ann Druyan, Stanley Kubrick, Alexander Graham Bell, Neil DeGrasse Tyson & many others.

 In October of 2005, a social studies teacher at an Ohio high school wrote to Neil Armstrong with some questions.
 This was thirty-six years after Armstrong had become the first human to step onto the Moon, his incredible achievement filmed and beamed, live, into the homes of hundreds of millions of people around the world.
 Alas, despite the broadcast, a surprising number of conspiracy theorists—Mr Whitman included—have for many years debated the Moon landing, positing that the footage was in fact filmed in a studio much closer to home, and that the crew of Apollo 11 failed to get close to the lunar surface.
 A number of these sceptics wrote to the Apollo astronauts, but rarely did they receive a response.
 Mr Whitman, however, was lucky.

 Your letter expressing doubts based on the skeptics and conspiracy theorists mystifies me.

 They would have you believe that the United States Government perpetrated a gigantic fraud on its citizenry.
 That the 400,000 Americans who worked on an unclassified program are all complicit in the deception, and none broke ranks and admitted their deceit.

 If you believe that, why would you contact me, clearly one of those 400,000 liars?